digitalrecompense/Dead-Internet-Bot-Math/README.md

 <div align="center">

 ###### The system’s equilibrium is non-human discourse.
 Not accidental.
 Not rhetorical.
-It is mathematics, incentives, and exponential scaling manifesting into a dystopian future for all of us.
+It is mathematics, incentives, and exponential scaling manifest.